sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 {{<readfile "dependency-inversion-c/plugins/file_logger/src/file_logger.c" >}}
 {{< /highlight >}}

-## Using the Logger in a Component
+## Using the Logger in a High-Level Component

 Let's create a component that uses a logger.
 We'll make a generic worker that does some task - in our case, logs a message.
 This worker depends only on the logging *interface* and not a particular logger.